-- fair, concise, comprehensible and easily accessible information on how to participate in auctions; - short and simple pre-registration forms; - clear and simple electronic tools; - (option of) accessibility of platforms through a dedicated internet interface: - ability of the auction platform to connect to and communicate with proprietary trading systems used by bidders; - adequate and regular training (including mock auctions);

-- detailed user guidance on how to participate in the auction; and - ability to test identification and access to the auction.
+EU Emissions Trading Scheme (ETS) -Consultation on design and organisation of emissions allowance auctions \boxtimes fair, concise, comprehensible and easily accessible information on how to participate in auctions; \boxtimes short and simple pre-registration forms; \boxtimes clear and simple electronic tools; \boxtimes (option of) accessibility of platforms through a dedicated internet interface; \boxtimes ability of the auction platform to connect to and communicate with proprietary trading systems used by bidders; \boxtimes adequate and regular training (including mock auctions); \boxtimes detailed user guidance on how to participate in the auction; and \boxtimes ability to test identification and access to the auction.
 Please elaborate if any of these requirements need not be included.

-Please elaborate what additional requirements would be desirable.

-All the above items make for an almost comprehensive list.
-However, in our opinion, provisions to cover the following items should be included:

-- Neither auctioneers nor Member States should be able to purchase in the auction - Credit rating for auctioneers (if not state entities) should be high enough to cover delivery risk.
+A: Please elaborate what additional requirements would be desirable.
+A: All the above items make for an almost comprehensive list.
+However, in our opinion, provisions to cover the following items should be included: •Neither auctioneers nor Member States should be able to purchase in the auction •Credit rating for auctioneers (if not state entities) should be high enough to cover delivery risk.

-5.3 Administrative fees

-Question 72.
 What provisions on administrative fees should the Regulation include (more than one answer is possible)?

-- General principles on proportionality, fairness and nondiscrimination.
+General principles on proportionality, fairness and non-discrimination.

-- Rules on fee structure.
+Rules on fee structure.

-- Rules on the amount of admissible fees.
+Rules on the amount of admissible fees.

-- Other, please specify.
+Other?
+Please specify:

+Please provide arguments to support your case.

-A rule needs to be included stating that fees have to be recovered from EUA auction proceeds.
+A: A rule needs to be included stating that fees have to be recovered from EUA auction proceeds.